The ACCT project celebrates the teachers who have participated in and facilitated the ACCT professional development!

 Here you can read about past members of the ACCT team.

 Here you can read about current members of the ACCT team.

 Here you can learn more about the ACCT project and the people involved.

 Here you can learn about engaging in professional development with the ACCT team.

 Upon noticing the substance of their students chemical thinking, a teacher may decide to advance their students' thinking toward a curricular aim.
 Here we will consider the ways in which teachers may decide to do so according to our formative assessment model of enactment.
-This model was derived from rigorous analysis of classroom videos of experienced science teachers (many of whom are chemistry teachers, most are teacher leaders in their school district) doing formative assessment activities with their students.
-The model offers a structure of how different kinds of teaching moves are enacted, as well as characterizes the overall structure of formative assessment that science teachers enact.
-Excellent science teachers have a broad repertoire and use all of these different kinds of teaching moves in different moments, depending on the in-the-moment purposes that teachers have which are shaped by knowing the specific students and the challenges they are facing at that moment, as well as in the context of the overall lesson purposes.
+This model was derived from rigorous analysis of classroom videos of experienced science teachers (many of whom are chemistry teachers, most are teacher leaders in their school district) doing formative assessment activities with their students.1 Excellent science teachers have a broad repertoire and use all of these different kinds of teaching moves in different moments, depending on the in-the-moment purposes that teachers have which are shaped by knowing the specific students and the challenges they are facing at that moment, as well as in the context of the overall lesson purposes.
 Excellent teachers decide to advance their students' thinking when they intend to move students toward specific learning goals by developing students’ understanding using their own or others’ ideas.
 These advancing acts may be categorized as more directive or more responsive in nature.